Coastal Hazards Adaptation Plan

 • Storm tide inundation (inundation of land due to the combination of a high tide and storm surge)

-• Permanent inundation (expanding tidal areas due to sea level rise)
+• Permanent inundation (expanding tidal areas due to sea level rise

 The CHAP first explains these hazards in greater detail, then identifies which community, Council and natural assets are at risk, both now and in the future, across three planning horizons: 2040, 2070, and 2100.
 The CHAP then assesses the feasibility of various adaptation responses and sets out adaptation pathways and short-term actions for each locality that is at risk.
-The plan takes an adaptive management approach, which recognises that coastal adaptation responses need to incorporate flexibility and adaptibility, and are an ongoing process of implementation, review and monitoring as we respond to changes in our coastal zone.
+The plan takes an adaptive management approach, which recognises that coastal adaptation responses need to incorporate flexibility and adaptability, and are an ongoing process of implementation, review and monitoring as we respond to changes in our coastal zone.

 Community consultation and engagement played an integral role in the CHAP's development.
 This engagement included: multiple key stakeholder and community workshops in 2017 and 2018; the "My Coast" Community Consultation which included a community survey, pop-up stalls, community bulletins, information sessions and interactive story maps; and a targeted questionnaire at key coastal locations.
 In addition, Council received over 230 written submissions in its first round of community consultation, and over 50 written submissions in its second round.
 Council also held 6 Community Roundtable meetings with community groups from July to September 2021 to help clarify concerns with the CHAP and identify solutions and improvements, with feedback incorporated into the final version of the CHAP.